ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

 Process: involve the team in a Service Vision and Roadmap Sprint

-• Phase 1 (Discover): UX research.
+• Phase 1 (Discover): Conduct UX research to understand user needs.

 Service Vision and Roadmap SprintService Vision and Roadmap Sprint